Christmas closure

 Abortive works

 This term relates to situations where pre-application or pre-approval professional fees have been incurred.
 In addition, it is where a DFG application has been aborted before all works have been completed, for example, where a grant application hasn’t progressed or where the applicant has died.
-In such circumstances, consideration will be given to payment of a proportion of the grant assistance in line with current legislation and guidance, and at the discretion of the Environmental Health and Corporate Health and Safety Manager.
+In such circumstances, consideration will be given to payment of a proportion of grant assistance in line with current legislation and guidance, and at the discretion of the appropriate Environmental Health, Corporate Health or Safety Manager.
+This payment is intended to cover reasonable professional fees and associated charges where services are engaged.
+Specifically, it is related to covering advice on what works are required and specialist technical support, for example, structural engineering fees, surveyor fees or similar services that are needed to determine if a DFG project is feasible.

-Repayment of mandatory Disabled Facilities Grant
+Repayment of a mandatory Disabled Facilities Grant

 In some cases, specific considerations of an applicant’s circumstances in relation to any such disposal will be considered.
 The factors the council have regard to are as follows from (The Housing Grants, Construction and Regeneration Act 1996: Disabled Facilities Grant (Conditions relating to approval or payment of Grant) General Consent 2008):

-- Whether the disposal is made to enable the recipient of the grant to live with, or near, any person who is disabled or diagnosed with an impairment and in need of care, or who is intending to provide care of which the recipient of the grant is in need by reason of disability or impairment.
+4. Whether the disposal is made to enable the recipient of the grant to live with, or near, any person who is disabled or diagnosed with an impairment and in need of care, or who is intending to provide care of which the recipient of the grant is in need by reason of disability or impairment.

-Having considered the above circumstances, Harlow Council may at its discretion considering all the facts available to it and whether the recipient would face financial hardship, require some, all or none of the grant to be repaid to the council.
+Having considered the above circumstances, Harlow Council may at its discretion, considering all the facts available to it and whether the recipient would face financial hardship, require some, all or none of the grant to be repaid to the council.

 Repayment of discretionary grants

-No local land charges will be applied in relation to the Fast Track Grants and the discretionary grants for up to £30,000 (with no means test).
+No Local Land Charges will be applied in relation to the Fast Track Grants and the discretionary grants for up to £30,000 (with no means test).